AWS-Accelerator-Group-3-2021/Reports/wiki.md

 If the password is valid, the server will respond with a successful message of `Authorisation successful!
 Temp auth token: <AUTH TOKEN HERE>` where `<AUTH TOKEN HERE>` will be replaced by a randomly generated temporary auth token that the user can use to authenticate and access the server's resources.
 > More about auth tokens [here](#auth-tokens)

 If not, the system will respond with an error message (still with a response status code of `200` however) saying `Authorisation failed!`.
-In this event, is recommended to show an error message to the user and tell them to re-enter their password.
+In this event, it is recommended to show an error message to the user and tell them to re-enter their password.

 The post request should be made to `${origin}/passwordCheck` where `${origin}` is the home URL of where the server is hosted.